Siphon880gh/community-blogs/README.md

 1. Run `npm start`
 2. It will mention the port being listend at.
 Open your web-browser and go to the localhost:port, eg. localhost:3001
 3. Or you can also deploy to other servers such as Heroku (you need the JawsDB addon).

+Note if you're idled for 1 min, you will be logged out.
+That can be adjusted at `public/assets/js/idle.js`.

 Contribution
 ---